Undistraction/cssapi/README.md

 - Provides a single place to define values which you want to use across your styles, meaning you can be sure they are used consistently – for example you can define common gradients or colours – and allows you to look up these values from within your styles in an intuitive way, with errors if you try and access a value that doesn't exist.

-- Defines a new type of unit - rhythm units (`.ru`) which allow you to think about your application in units of rhythm rather than with explicit length values.
+- Defines a new type of unit - rhythm units (`.ru`) which allow you to think about your application in units of rhythm rather than with explicit length values and provides a `baseline` helper for rendering text within a consistent vertical rhythm.

 - Provides a terse syntax for defining values that change across your application's breakpoints and supports the automatic generation of media queries.
 This allows you to define a style in a single place and know its value will change across breakpoints in a predictable way.

+There is an example you can edit live [here](https://stackblitz.com/edit/cssapi-example)

-If you'd like to see it in use, take a look at [gatsby-skeleton-starter](https://github.com/Undistraction/gatsby-skeleton-starter) a starter for the poplar static site generator Gatsby which makes heavy use of styled-components and cssapi.
+If you'd like to see it in use, take a look at [gatsby-skeleton-starter](https://github.com/Undistraction/gatsby-skeleton-starter) a starter for the poplar static site generator Gatsby which makes heavy use of styled-components and cssapi in styling its components.

 ### Workflow